Data2Semantics/mustard/README.md

 The general set up to build a classifier is as follows.
 Note that there are far more options and possibilities, the given example only contains the bare essentials.

 First, we need a dataset, for which we use the `RDFDataSet` class.
-Note that other files than N3 are also supported.
+Obviously other filetypes than N3 are also supported.
 ```java
 RDFDataSet tripleStore = new RDFFileDataSet("some_filename.n3", RDFFormat.N3);
 ```